Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/README.md

 - Creates an Azure resource group and a Fabric capacity.
 If the capacity already exists, the script fetches the Id based on the capacity name.
 - Creates three Fabric workspaces for development (DEV), user acceptance testing (UAT), and production (PRD).
 If the workspaces already exist, the script fetch the corresponding workspace Ids and writes a warning message to validate that the existing workspaces are indeed connected to the intended capacity.
 - Creates a deployment pipeline and assigns the workspaces to the stages.
 If any pipeline stage is already associated with a different workspace, it reassigns the new workspaces to the stage.
-- Creates a Fabric lakehouse `lh_main`.
+- Creates a Fabric Lakehouse `lh_main`.
 - Creates two Fabric notebooks `nb-city-safety` and `nb-covid-data` by uploading the notebook files from the [src/notebooks](./src/notebooks/) directory.
 If the notebook already exists, the script skips the upload.
 - Creates a Fabric data pipeline `pl-covid-data` by uploading the pipeline content from the [src/data-pipelines](./src/data-pipelines/) directory.
 If the pipeline already exists, the script skips the upload.
-- Triggers the execution of the Fabric notebooks and data pipelines to hydrate the Fabric lakehouse.
+- Triggers the execution of the Fabric notebooks and data pipelines to hydrate the Fabric Lakehouse.
 See [Hydrating Fabric artifacts](#hydrating-fabric-artifacts) for more details.
 - Connects the workspaces to the GIT repository and commits the changes.
 If the workspaces are already connected to the GIT repository, the script leaves it as is.
 - Finally, all the workspaces changes are committed to the GIT repository.